Charles VI, Holy Roman Emperor: Succession to the Habsburg dominions

 The War of the Quadruple Alliance (1718–1720) followed.
 It too ended in an Austrian victory; by the Treaty of The Hague (1720), Charles swapped Sardinia, which went to the Duke of Savoy, Victor Amadeus II, for Sicily, the largest island in the Mediterranean, which was harder to defend than Sardinia.
 The treaty also recognised Philip V of Spain's younger son, Don Carlos (the future Charles III of Spain) as heir to the Duchy of Parma and Grand Duchy of Tuscany; Charles had previously endorsed the succession of the incumbent Grand Duke's daughter, Anna Maria Luisa, Electress Palatine.

 Peace in Europe was shattered by the War of the Polish Succession (1733–1738), a dispute over the throne of Poland between Augustus of Saxony, the previous king's elder son, and Stanisław Leszczyński.
 Austria supported the former, France the latter; thus, a war broke out.
-By the Treaty of Vienna (1738), Augustus ascended the throne, but Charles had to give the kingdoms of Naples and Sicily to Don Carlos, in exchange for the much smaller Duchy of Parma and Grand Duchy of Tuscany.
+By the Treaty of Vienna (1738), Augustus ascended the throne, but Charles had to give the kingdoms of Naples and Sicily to Don Carlos in exchange for the much smaller Duchy of Parma and Grand Duchy of Tuscany.

 The question of Charles's elder daughter's marriage was raised early in her childhood.
 She was first betrothed to Léopold Clément of Lorraine, who was supposed to come to Vienna and meet Maria Theresa.
 Instead, he died of smallpox in 1723, which upset Maria Theresa.
 Léopold Clément's younger brother, Francis Stephen, then came to Vienna to replace him.
 Charles considered other possibilities (such as Don Carlos) before announcing the engagement to Francis.
-At the end of the War of the Polish Succession, France demanded that Francis surrender the Duchy of Lorraine (his hereditary domain), to Stanisław Leszczyński, the deposed king of Poland, who would bequeath it to France at his death.
-Charles compelled Francis to renounce his rights to Lorraine and told him: "No renunciation, no archduchess."
+At the end of the War of the Polish Succession, France demanded that Francis surrender the Duchy of Lorraine (his hereditary domain) to Stanisław Leszczyński, the deposed king of Poland, who would bequeath it to France at his death.
+Charles compelled Francis Stephen (duke of Lorraine of 1729-1737) to renounce his rights to Lorraine and told him: "No renunciation, no archduchess."

 Charles had a number of sexual relationships with male courtiers, including his Master of the Horse, Prince Schwarzenberg, and a hunter's boy.
-The love of his life was Michael Joseph, Count Althann, a groom of the bedchamber, whom he called "my only heart, my comfort...my soul mate", and with whom he slept regularly.
+The love of his life was Michael Joseph, Count Althann, a groom of the bedchamber, whom he called "my only heart, my comfort [...] my soul mate", and with whom he slept regularly.
 Althann's death in 1722, after a relationship of nineteen years, devastated him.